 - We have a staff Safeguarding Team and all concerns, however small, are documented and closely monitored in order to keep children safe. - We have an inclusive school ethos; we believe that children of varying abilities should be educated together. - We have access to outside service support.
 A list of services is provided later in this document. - Trained paediatric first aiders are available in school.
 Staff members are trained to administer medicines (this is done by staff on a voluntary basis only).
-Parents/carers are asked to sign a form to provide further details when medicine needs to be administered in school.

-- If a child has a medical need then a detailed Care Plan is completed with the support of the school nurse or Health Visitor in consultation with the parent/carer. - Staff members receive basic medical training, e.g. epipen administration, when required. - We have an active School Council to give children the opportunity to voice their ideas. - We have a whole school reward system for behaviour (please refer to the school Behaviour Policy).
-Additional support will be provided, where necessary, to support individual children who are experiencing particular difficulties. - Attendance is monitored closely with phone calls and visits to the home to ensure that children are safe.
-Children with excellent attendance receive attendance rewards. - We have a trained Counsellor in school who works with children three days per week.
+Parents/carers are asked to sign a form to provide further details when medicine needs to be administered in school. - If a child has a medical need then a detailed Care Plan is completed with the support of the school nurse or Health Visitor in consultation with the parent/carer. - Staff members receive basic medical training, e.g. epipen administration and epilepsy training, when required. - We have an active School Council to give children the opportunity to voice their ideas. - We have a whole school reward system for behaviour (please refer to the school Behaviour Policy).
+Additional support will be provided, where necessary, to support individual children who are experiencing particular difficulties.
+Individual behaviour plans are also used in addition to the behaviour policy. - Attendance is monitored closely with phone calls and visits to the home to ensure that children are safe.
+Children with excellent attendance receive attendance rewards. - We have a trained Counsellor in school who works with children one day per week.
 Parental consent is always requested if counselling is thought to be of benefit to a child.
-Parents can request that their child be added to the waiting list which is on a priority basis. - We have a yoga teacher that works with the children in the summer term, one afternoon per week, to complete mindfulness activities.
+Parents can request that their child be added to the waiting list which is on a priority basis.
+The Headlight project counsellors also work in school one day per week. - We have a yoga teacher that works with the children one afternoon per week, to complete mindfulness activities. - We have many Thrive Practitioners in school who work with children 1:1 and in small groups.
+We are working to ensure all staff become Thrive trained.
+We also have Thrive sessions within the classroom.
+This is done with the whole class.